SSH

 GPG Agent

-If you have configured a smartcard with GPG keys that support authentication, you can choose to provide them to the SSH client via the gpg-agent
+If you have configured GPG keys that support authentication, you can choose to provide them to the SSH client via the gpg-agent.

-This option requires GPG to be installed on your local system and will automatically enable SSH support of the agent if not enabled yet and restart the GPG agent daemon with the correct settings.
+This option requires gpg to be installed on your local system.
+XPipe will automatically enable SSH support for the gpg agent if not enabled yet and restart the gpg agent daemon with the correct settings.

 This option will only show up if you have the GPG agent installed on your local system.